At a glance

 Assessing the development

-2.7 million people in Germany work for environmental protection.
-Approximately 54% of these jobs are accounted for by environmentally oriented services.
+2.835 million people in Germany work for environmental protection.
+Approximately 56% of these jobs are accounted for by environmentally oriented services.
 Examples are jobs in planning offices, with environmental protection authorities, in environmental education or at Car-Sharing companies.
-13 % is accounted for by renewable energies and almost 20 % can be attributed to energy-efficient building refurbishment.
+11 % is accounted for by renewable energies and 20 % can be attributed to energy-efficient building refurbishment.

-In recent years, employment in environmental protection has risen steadily, by more than 80% between 2002 and 2014.
+In recent years, employment in environmental protection has risen steadily, from 2002 to 2017 it almost doubled.
 The strong increase of almost 500,000 employees from 2012 to 2014 is mainly due to the better recording of employment in the field of energy-efficient building refurbishment.
 In the past, the effects on employment were underestimated in this area.

 More detailed information: 'Beschäftigung und Umweltschutz' (in German only).